rdzhulai/deep-lung-sliding-detection/README.md

 ## Acknowledgments

 This research was supported by the Technical University of Košice.
-We thank our mentors and colleagues for their valuable input and support throughout this project【6:0†source】【6:3†source】.
+We thank our mentors and colleagues for their valuable input and support throughout this project.

-For more detailed information about the project, please refer to the [article](path/to/article.pdf) and the [documentation](path/to/docs.pdf).
+For more detailed information about the project, please refer to the [article](article/article.pdf) and the [documentation](docs/docs.pdf).

 ---